chrisbayne/duck-study/README.md

 I chose Bootstrap because I've had nothing but good experiences with it and it's very easy to manipulate.
 Bootstrap is a framework that makes it easy to build responsive web applications, which would be one of the next steps in this application, time pending.

 ## Hours spent
 I spent roughly 9 - 10 hours on this project because I felt that I wanted to put my best foot forward.
 I wanted to build something that I could learn from and something that I liked and found helpful to use.
-It was important to me that it was visually appealing to another user and I believe I succeeded in all the goals I set for myself.
+It was important to me that it was visually appealing to another user and I believe I succeeded in that.